- Download our Moving to Rio de Janeiro Guide (PDF)

 Finding a job in Rio de Janeiro

 Expats moving to Brazil in search of work may find this a slow and frustrating endeavour.
 Competition for jobs in Rio de Janeiro is tight, and preference is mostly given to locals.
-Networking is an integral part of the job search in Brazil and it’s often about who you know rather than what you know.
+Networking is an integral part of the job search in Brazil.
+It's often about whom a person knows rather than what they know.
 Expats seeking employment will do well to make the right connections.

 The best option is to secure a job in Rio before moving to Brazil.
-In fact, the majority of expats moving to the city for work have been transferred there as part of a relocation package with their existing multinational employer.
+In fact, the majority of expats moving to Rio de Janeiro for work have been transferred here as part of a relocation package with their existing multinational employer.
 Still, expats can peruse the pages of social media networks and websites such as LinkedIn, Indeed and Vagas to view job postings seeking foreign workers in Rio de Janeiro.

 Work culture in Rio de Janeiro